-- Smaller collection of server locations
+- Smaller collection of servers

 My personal favorite from a privacy perspective, Mullvad is highly affordable and comes with a simple logging policy and an independent audit of their software available.
 As with many of the VPNs to make this list, you can buy a monthly subscription with selected cryptocurrencies.

 An added bonus is that they also offer a 10% discount when you pay with crypto due to lower fees and less administration on their end.
 Not to mention, Mullvad currently supports Bitcoin and Bitcoin Cash payments, too.

 If you’re interested in learning more about this VPN, check out our in-depth Mullvad review.